DIEN Tutorial

 auc = trainer.evaluate(trainer.model, test_dl)

-Q1: What is the core difference between DIEN and DIN?
+Q1: Core difference between DIEN and DIN?

 Full Example